avr2002/avr2002/README.md

   <h2>My name is Amit Vikram Raj.
 I'm an aspiring Machine Learning Engineer.</h2>
 </div>

+- 👀 Looking for my first full-time role as a Machine Learning Engineer, preferably starting with an internship.

+- 👉🏼 ℙ𝕣𝕚𝕠𝕣𝕚𝕥𝕪 𝔽𝕠𝕣 𝕄𝕖: I'm looking for a fun work environment, especially a mentor under whom I can work and learn a lot of stuff, one who is willing to commit to me just as I will, and one who sees my potential.

+- ⭐ Open to REMOTE Opportunities(both Internationally & within India)

-## 🔍 I can figure out complex topics by Googling😁
+## 🔍 I can figure out complex topics by Googling & now ChatGPT-ing😁

 ## **Learning to code to become a self-independent professional.**